cov-lineages/llama/README.md

 - After collapsing the nodes, <strong>llama</strong> runs `iqtree` on the new alignment, with the outgroup and query sequences in, and then prunes off the outgroup sequence.

-- <strong>llama</strong> then annotates this new phylogeny with lineage assignments and can produce a report (COMING SOON!).
+- <strong>llama</strong> then annotates this new phylogeny with lineage assignments and can produce a report.

 ### Output